-When the ignition is turned to the ON position, the warning display will turn ON all of its LEDs for about one second.
-Each side of the warning display has six yellow and two red LEDs.
-The vehicle is close to the obstacle when the red LED is ON.
+warning display will turn ON all of its LEDs for about LEDs when it is ON and detecting no obstacles.
+The one second.
+Each side of the warning display has six following chart shows the warning display operation yellow and two red LEDs.
+The vehicle is close to the when the system is detecting an obstacle: obstacle when the red LED is ON